Mikoyan MiG-27: Soviet Union

 The MiG-27 entered frontline service with Soviet Air Force Tactical Aviation in 1975, with the 722nd Regiment.
 It replaced earlier MiG-23B/BN and outdated Sukhoi Su-7 attack aircraft and equipped 22 of the 40 Soviet fighter-bomber regiments, being deployed all over the Soviet Union and other Warsaw Pact countries.
 Soviet MiG-27s were permanently deployed to five foreign countries: East Germany, Hungary, Poland, Czechoslovakia and Mongolia until the 1990s.

 Soviet forces used the MiG-27 during the later stages of the Afghanistan conflict in 1987–89, which was the only time the Soviets used this aircraft in action.
 During the initial stages of the war, MiG-27s were not deployed to support ground troops in combat, as the Sukhoi Su-17s of the Turkestan and Central Asian military districts together with DRAAF Su-7s were considered sufficient to support the 40th Army's operations against the Afghan Mujahideen.
 However, in 1988 it was decided to deploy MiG-27s to support the existing forces in theatre.
 The 134th APIB, formed of three squadrons of MiG-27D/Ms and MiG-23UB trainers, was deployed to Shindand Air Base in October after extensive training in Kazakhstan.
 The most modern variant, the MiG-27K, was not deployed due to its lack of armour for the pilot.
 MiG-27s, in common with all other Soviet attack aircraft in the conflict, were limited in effectiveness by the 5,000 metre (16,400 ft) minimum altitude imposed due to the threat from MANPADs.
 As such they were only able to deploy unguided bombs and rockets against Afghan targets.
 Missions included bombing of supply convoys, night bombing of troop concentrations, scattering landmines with cluster munitions, and marking or illuminating targets for artillery with SAB-100 flare bombs.
 The 134th regiment remained in Afghanistan until the Soviet withdrawal, taking part in the siege of Kandahar.
 They were withdrawn on the 4th February 1989, flying to Kalay-Mor airbase in the Turkmen SSR where they waited in reserve until March of that year, when they returned to their home base in Kazakhstan.

-Around the same time, MiG-27s started to be gradually replaced by more advanced Sukhoi Su-24 and SU-25 aircraft in the ground attack role at home.
+Around the same time, MiG-27s started to be gradually replaced by more advanced Sukhoi Su-24 and Su-25 aircraft in the ground attack role at home.
 Other MiG-27 units, such as the 642nd GvAIP, re-equipped with MiG-29 fighters.

-Additionally, between 1990 and 1994 a single regiment of MiG-27s (the 88th Separate Fighter Bomber Regiment) served with Soviet Naval Aviation as a way to save the unit from being dissolved under the Treaty on Conventional Armed Forces in Europe.

-By the collapse of the Soviet Union, a number of MiG-27s remained in service.
-These would then be inherited by the air forces of the various former Soviet republics.
+Additionally, between 1990 and 1994 a single regiment of MiG-27s (88th Separate Fighter Bomber Regiment) served with Soviet Naval Aviation as a way to save the unit from being dissolved under the Treaty on Conventional Armed Forces in Europe.
+During the collapse of the Soviet Union, a number of MiG-27s remained in active service, which were then split amongst the air forces of the various former Soviet republics.